WPBeginner

 Things You’ll Need to Make a Fiverr Like Website

-There are a few things you’ll need to start your own Fiverr clone and a micro-job website with WordPress.
+There are a few things you’ll need to make a site like Fiverr with WordPress.

 First, you need to make sure that you are using the right platform.
 To build a micro-job website, you will need a self-hosted WordPress.org website (see: WordPress.com vs WordPress.org for more details).